hipe/tmx/lib/skylab/meta-hell/doc/issues/041-the-core-node-narrative.md

-the 'Meta' in "meta-hell" refers of course (?) to meta-programming. as is the trend with nodes with facetiously negative-sounding names ("regret"), MetaHell was brought into this world under a heavy shadow of suspicion, and wa it started out and remains largely a home for any re-usable facilites we build that do
+the 'Meta' in "meta-hell" refers of course (?) to meta-programming. as is the trend with nodes with facetiously negative-sounding names ("regret"), [mh] was brought into this world under a heavy shadow of suspicion, and wa it started out and remains largely a home for any re-usable facilites we build that do